Abirbenmouloud/ML-task-spacesence/README.md

 # ML-task-spacesence
-train a ML model on the EuroSAT land cover classification dataset.
+Train a ML model on the EuroSAT land cover classification dataset.